jadecobra/python_tdd_exercises/source/classes/family_ties.rst

         <class 'src.family_ties.Mary'> is
         a subclass of <class 'src.family_ties.Jane'>

-* I change :ref:`assertNotIsSubclass<another way to test if something is NOT a subclass of a class>` to the :ref:`assertIsSubclass method<another way to test if something is a subclass of a class>`
+* I change :ref:`assertNotIsSubclass<another way to test if something is NOT a subclass>` to the :ref:`assertIsSubclass method<another way to test if something is a subclass>`

   .. code-block:: python
     :lineno-start: 66